Best Short-Term Health Insurance Plans in the USA: 2026 Guide Skip to main content

 2. Blue Cross Blue Shield (Select States)

-• Best For: Brand trust and local hospital
+• Best For: Brand trust and local hospital access.

 • Pros: Exceptional local networks in participating states.